Buying a domain name might not be a top priority when you are starting out.

 But which is the best domain name for you out of the dozens of different types of domain?

-Well we’ve prepared some sure fire tips to make sure that you get the right name first time round and you can hit the deck running.
+Well we’ve prepared some sure fire tips to make sure that you get the right name when you buy domains and you can hit the deck running.

 Your Domain Name is Your Internet Real Estate